discoimp/BlueOS-PlatformSwitch/README.md

-Disclamer: these are my own notes as I embark on installing BlueOS on Ubuntu server 20.04 on a Raspberry Pi 3b in order to effortlessly be able to add Ros services in standalone containers and it may just work on the raspbianOS bundled with the BlueOS image.
-Just testing
+Disclamer: these are my own notes as I embark on installing BlueOS on Debian 10 Buster on a Raspberry Pi 3b in order to effortlessly be able to add Ros services in standalone containers.

 ### SD-Card preparing
 Insert your SD-card in your laptop/SD-Card reader.